johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

   transaction), what is the best data type to store that amount in if you are using Go?
   - Use an int type

 ## Selling a Product online
+### What are we going to build?
+- A simple form that allows someone to buy a widget spinner (Built mostly in the front end)

 ## Setting up and charging a recurring payment using Stripe Plans
 ## Authentication
 ## Protecting routes on the Front End and improving authentication